Timeline: Hong Kong's pro-democracy movement

 July 2012 - Leung Chun-ying takes office as chief executive, succeeding Donald Tsang whose last months in office were dogged by controversy over his links with wealthy businessmen.

-January 2013 - Occupy Central with Love and Peace campaign is initiated by law professor Benny Tai.

-June 2014 - China’s Cabinet issues a “white paper” policy document on Hong Kong underscoring China’s sovereignty and ultimate authority over the city.
+June 2014 - China’s Cabinet issues policy document on Hong Kong that affirms that while the voting public in Hong Kong can elect the next leader in 2017 only candidates acceptable to Beijing could be put on the ballot.

-June 2014 - Nearly 800,000 people cast votes in an unofficial referendum calling for open nomination of candidates for the 2017 election, part of campaign branded illegal by the Hong Kong government and senior Chinese officials.
+June 2014 - Nearly 800,000 people cast votes in unofficial referendum on free elections in Hong Kong, part of civil campaign branded illegal by Hong Kong government and by Communist Party authorities in Beijing.

-July 2014 - Hundreds of thousands of pro-democracy protesters march through Hong Kong, calling for a genuinely democratic vote in 2017.
-Police arrest over 500 protesters who stage an overnight sit-in in the main business district.

-August 2014 - Tens of thousands of pro-Beijing supporters stage a massive counter-protest against the Occupy Central civil disobedience campaign.